jeanettehuang/twxplorer/README.md

 - Drill-down into search results
 - Exclude words from results
 - View previous search snapshots to see if topics have changed over time
-- Export their results to a CSV file
+- Export results to a CSV file

 ## Installation and Usage
 - Install Ruby on Rails `http://rubyonrails.org/download`